ocervell/gunicorn-opentelemetry-poc/README.md

 The installation steps below assume you already have a running GKE cluster.

-### Deploy the OpenTelemetry agent
+### Deploy the OpenTelemetry agent and collector

     cd ops/opentelemetry
     kubectl apply -f ot-agent.yaml
+    kubectl apply -f ot-collector.yaml

-To change the configuration of the agent, refer to the configuration [documentation](https://opentelemetry.io/docs/collector/configuration/) and edit the `ot-agent.yaml`'s `ConfigMap` resource.
+To change the configuration of the agent, refer to the configuration [documentation](https://opentelemetry.io/docs/collector/configuration/) and edit the `ot-agent.yaml`' or `ot-collector.yaml` `ConfigMap` resource.

 ### Deploy the custom-metrics-example